-B. Intellectual skills Level 4 Cert HE Level 5 Dip HE Level 6 Degree Level 6 Honours Degree Level 7 Integrated Masters level B1.
+B. Intellectual Level 4 Cert HE Level 5 Dip HE Level 6 Degree Level 6 Honours Degree Level 7 skills B1.
 Respond analytically, creatively and flexibly within the complex subject area of design and creative media.
 Recognise the interrelation of design disciplines within a multidisciplinary environment.
 Demonstrate the ability to form solutions using a variety of communication methods.
 Explore matters that may be new and emerging, drawing upon a variety of personal skills and upon a variety of academic and non-academic sources.
 Higher levels of self- motivation, intellectual curiosity, speculative enquiry, imagination, and divergent thinking skills.
-Respond analytically and creatively within the cultural and critical framework that informs current thinking in animation, visual effects and game art.
-Demonstrate substantive understanding of the issues within animation, visual effects and game art showing insight and understanding of alternative conceptual frameworks.
+Respond analytically and creatively within the cultural and critical framework that informs current thinking in animation.
+Integrated Masters level Demonstrate substantive understanding of the issues within animation, showing insight and understanding of alternative conceptual frameworks.
 B2.
 Develop individual and original solutions using a variety of communication methods.
 Express and communicate ideas and concepts through a variety of ways including sketchbooks, design sheets, photography, sequential drawing and storyboarding.
 Synthesise between theory and practice and create original solutions.
 Develop a variety of concepts to a range of assignments.
-Demonstrate individual, thoughtful and imaginative solutions using animation, visual effects and game art.
-Initiate, develop and realise distinctive and creative work within animation, visual effects and game art.
+Demonstrate individual, thoughtful and imaginative solutions using animation.
+Initiate, develop and realise distinctive and creative work within animation.
 Demonstrate insight and innovation in the contextualisation, synthesis, critical evaluation and creation of work and justification of links between design and materiality.
 B3.
 Knowledge of concepts, theories methods and practice.
 Demonstrate ability to brainstorm ideas, use design methods and practice and provide critical evaluation in given assignments.
 Apply conceptual thinking and research to design methodology and design practice and provide critical evaluation in selected assignments.
 Devise and sustain arguments, and solve problems, using ideas and techniques, some of which are at the forefront of their discipline.
 Demonstrate to a high level of competence, independent thought, analytical skills and the capacity to produce reasoned argument in dissertation and final projects Demonstrate insight and innovation in pursuing effective lines of enquiry and investigation pertinent to their chosen line of study.
 B4.
 Recognise, analyse and solve design and production problems, specifying appropriate solutions to the brief.
-Recognise different kinds of aesthetic affects and forms generated by animation and game art.
+Recognise different kinds of aesthetic affects and forms generated by animation.
 Recognise and synthesise ideas, analyse problems, generate concepts and use appropriate media, techniques and presentation.
 Extend knowledge and conceptual analysis in the development of theories methods and practice.
-Critically evaluate arguments, assumptions, abstract concepts and make judgements in identifying and solving problems.
+Critically evaluate arguments, assumptions, abstract concepts and make judgments in identifying and solving problems.
 Produce work showing competence in design and operational aspects of media production technologies, systems, techniques and professional practice.
-Produce work showing competence in recognising, analysing and solving design and creative media problems in the production of animation, visual effects and game art.
-Make informed judgements to solve unpredictable and complex design and production issues within animation, visual effects and game art.
+Produce work showing competence in recognising, analysing and solving design and creative media problems in the production of animation.
+Make informed judgments to solve unpredictable and complex design and production issues within animation.
 B5.
 Use reflective practice and evaluation in making rational judgements on own/others work.
 Consider and evaluate work with reference to academic and professional issues, debates and conventions.
 Document experiences of module visits and trips and current work of designers active in the market.
 Demonstrate ability to question, research, explore and respond to ideas, processes, materials and other stimuli.
 Evaluate experiences of working methods and outcomes of assignments.
 Be able to evaluate and make rational judgement on their work critically and honestly.
 The capacity for rigorous self-appraisal and the ability to make informed decisions and respond positively to informed criticism in the assessment of work and development.
 The capacity for rigorous self-appraisal and the ability to make informed decisions within context to create original insights.